 Paul closed his epistle with three expressions of spiritual life.
-He first exhorted thesaints to put on the w42ole armor of God for power.
-He then encouraged the assemblytoprayer(6:18, 19)andpeace(6:20-24).
+He first exhorted the saints to put on the whole armor of God for power.
+He then encouraged the assembly to prayer (6:18-19) and peace (6:20-24).

-XI.
 PHILIPPIANS

-The Epistle to the Philippians was written to the saints of the first church in Europe.
-Paul founded this assembly in Philippi about 51 A.D., in the early part of his second missionary journey (Acts 16).
+Paul wrote the Epistle to the Philippians to the saints of the first church in Europe.
+Paul founded this assembly in Philippi about AD 51 in the early part of his second missionary journey (Acts 16).
 Luke is reported to have pastored this group for six years.

-It may be said that the sum of Philippians is "I rejoice, rejoice ye."
+The sum of Philippians is "I rejoice, rejoice ye."
 The letter is full of joy.
 In spite of imprisonment and in spite of the fact that he was resting in the shadow of the executioner's block, the apostle could rejoice.
-Consequently, the theme of Philippians seems to be: The joy of Christian life and service manifested under all circumstances.
+Consequently, the theme of Philippians seems to be the joy of Christian life and service manifested under all circumstances.

-c.
-OCCASION FOR WRITING
+C. OCCASION FOR WRITING

-Epapharoditus, the messenger of the Philippian church and the one entrusted with a gift to the apostle, became ill on his arrival at Rome.
-On his recovery, he returned to Philippi and Paul took advantage of this circumstance to send a letter of and exhortation to the assembly about whose condition Epaphroditus had notified Paul.
+Epaphroditus, the messenger of the Philippian church and the one entrusted with a gift to the apostle, became ill on his arrival at Rome.
+On his recovery, he returned to Philippi and Paul took advantage of this circumstance to send a letter of joy and exhortation to the assembly about whose condition Epaphroditus had notified Paul.

-Philippians was written about 64 A.D., during Paul's first imprisonment at Rome.
+Paul wrote Philippians during Paul's first imprisonment at Rome, about AD 64.